PerziThomas/DA_Perzi_Ambrosch/source/4_UI_UX.md

 ### Search bar design
-The _Salesforce Style Guide_ suggests using ellipses at the end of text prompts, unless the text ends with a question mark. [@SalesforceEllipses] Therefore, ellipses are used in the search bar for geofence metadata ("Search ...") as well as the map location search bar ("Search a place ...").
+The _Salesforce Style Guide_ suggests using ellipses at the end of text prompts, unless the text ends with a question mark [@SalesforceEllipses].
+Therefore, ellipses are used in the search bar for geofence metadata ("Search ...") as well as the map location search bar ("Search a place ...").

 The geofence metadata search bar is not visible by default, but can be toggled on with a button.
 It then takes the place of the pagination functions.
 This  is done to clear up the interface, since search and pagination can functionally not be used at the same time.